-The Department of Energy (DOE) Water Power Program has assessed the National Inventory of Dams (NID) to evaluate the potential of additional hydropower from non-powered dams (NPDs) that could contribute to the amount of renewable energy available across the nation.
-The Oak Ridge National Laboratory (ORNL), with inputs from the Idaho National Laboratory (INL), executed the technical analysis and identified 54,000 NPDs in this hydropower resource assessment effort.
-The main purpose was to estimate the maximum generation potentials of all NPDs in a nationally consistent manner.
+The US Department of Energy (DOE) Water Power Program has assessed the National Inventory of Dams (NID) to evaluate the potential of additional hydropower from non-powered dams (NPDs) that could contribute to the amount of renewable energy available across the nation.
+Oak Ridge National Laboratory (ORNL), with input from the Idaho National Laboratory (INL), executed a technical analysis and identified 54,000 NPDs in this hydropower resource assessment effort.
+The main purpose was to estimate the maximum generation potentials of all NPDs in a nationally consistent manner (Figure 1).
 This information is available to developers for use in focusing their attention on selected regions for more detailed site identification and analysis.
 This resource assessment is not intended to provide economic feasibility of the 54,000 potential sites.

-Most of this potential is located at United States Army Corps of Engineers (USACE) locks and dams facilities on the Ohio, Mississippi, Alabama, and Arkansas Rivers.
+Most of this potential is located at US Army Corps of Engineers (USACE) lock and dam facilities on the Ohio, Mississippi, Alabama, and Arkansas rivers.
 The concentration of potential hydropower available at the top 100 existing NPDs is a substantial portion of the total.
 These facilities collectively exhibit a potential of up to 8 GW of clean, reliable hydropower.
 Many of these dams could likely be converted to power-generating facilities without impacting critical habitats, parks or wilderness areas.
 Among the top 100 candidates for hydropower development at identified NPDs, 81 are USACE projects.

 The National Hydropower Association (NHA) estimated that these projects will bring enough new renewable energy to the region to serve more than 250,000 households and help avoid more than two million metric tons of carbon dioxide emissions each year.